salilab/metamodeling/README.md

 ## List of files and directories:

 - `dataset`     contains all relevant input data of individual models
-- `bnet`     contains all bnet scripts for meta-mdoeling, please refer to READNE.md in `bnet` for more details
+- `bnet`     contains all bnet scripts for meta-modeling, please refer to READNE.md in `bnet` for more details

 ## Information